pestphp/docs/optimizing-tests.md

 Additionally, Pest PHP provides the `--profile` flag to identify slow-running tests and optimize their execution.
 When this flag is used, Pest PHP generates a report that highlights the slowest tests, providing insight into which tests are taking the most time to execute.
 Developers can then use this information to optimize these tests and improve the overall performance of their test suite.

+Finally, you might want to shift your attention towards testing failures instead of solely focusing on successful output.
+To do this, you can utilize the `--compact` printer.
+This printer replaces Pest's default printer with a more streamlined approach that only displays information regarding test failures.

 ## Parallel Testing

 Pest executes your tests sequentially within a single process as the default behavior.
 However, you can significantly decrease the time taken to run your tests by utilizing the `--parallel` option to run tests concurrently across multiple processes.